GeneZharov/introversion/README.md

 const fn = n => n + 1; // what's in “n”?
 ```

-In order to use `console.log()` you'll have to rewrite this function into
+In order to use `console.log()` you’ll have to rewrite this function into
 multiple statements:

 ```js